 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do commend and express support for Alan Travette (Tra) Henderson of Brookhaven, Mississippi, for his courageous fight against Osteogenesis Imperfecta, and extend the best wishes of the Senate to this young Mississippian, who is an inspiration to us all.

-BE IT FURTHER RESOLVED, That this resolution be presented to the family of Specialist Walters and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Tra and his family, and be made available to the Capitol Press Corps.